alex-mcgovern/gatsby-monorepo/content/docs/pokedex_brief/index.md

   (Warning, contains nerdiness 🤓)"
 ---

-##### Example project

 # Multilingual Pokedex

-This is a working example of the take-home challenge I use for frontend roles.
+This is a working example of the take-home challenge I ask candidates to complete when interviewing for frontend roles on my team.

 The brief is to create a static Gatsby website containing a multilingual Pokedex, using data sourced from PokeAPI at build time.